 SEO Is Your Primary Traffic Channel

-Search engine optimization is the long game, but it’s also the highest-value traffic source for a blog.
+Search engine optimization is the long game, but it’s the highest-value traffic source for a blog.
 People searching for “best email marketing software for small businesses” are actively looking for what you’re writing about.
-That’s high-intent traffic that converts.

-On-page SEO recap: Include your target keyword in the title, the first 100 words, and at least one H2 heading.
-Use related keywords naturally throughout.
-Write a compelling meta description under 155 characters that makes people want to click.
+On-page SEO: Include your target keyword in the title, the first 100 words, and at least one H2.
+Write a compelling meta description under 155 characters.
 Add alt text to every image.

-Off-page SEO: This means getting other websites to link to yours.
-Guest posting on related blogs, responding to journalist queries through services like Help a Reporter Out (HARO), and creating genuinely useful content that people want to reference are all ways to earn backlinks.
-Backlinks tell Google that other sites trust your content, which helps you rank higher.
+Off-page SEO: Get other websites to link to yours.
+Guest posting, responding to journalist queries through HARO, and creating genuinely useful content people want to reference are all ways to earn backlinks.

-Technical SEO basics: Make sure your site loads fast (under 3 seconds), works well on mobile, has an XML sitemap submitted to Google Search Console, and uses HTTPS.
+Technical SEO basics: Fast loading (under 3 seconds), mobile-friendly, XML sitemap in Google Search Console, HTTPS.
 These are table stakes in 2026.

 Social Media and Community